heisdanielade/Tic-Tac-Toe-Game/README.md

 - Python
 - Tkinter (for GUI interface)
 - Random & AI Algorithms (for AI decision-making)
-- Git and GitHub (for version control and collaboration)

 ## Instructions for Use:
 1. Clone the repository from GitHub.